 After all, it's much easier to say negative things about others if you don't have to say it to their face.
 And if I don't feel like engaging in your problems, I can simply log off, or even 'unfriend' you.
 It's an easy option.

-The trouble is that when there is no empathy, when we don't work to understand the needs of others, there is also a significant loss of trust.
+The trouble is that when there is no empathy, when we don't work to understand the needs of others, there is a significant loss of trust.

-Because I don't really know what you're thinking and feeling I trust you less, and isolate myself more.
+If I don't really know what you're thinking and feeling I trust you less, and isolate myself more.
 This can have major implications for business where trust is essential for successful leadership and partnerships.

 More importantly though, when you respond to the needs and feelings of other people, you gain their trust.

 Others will be labelled uncaring and insensitive, but you are trusted when you're able to understand and respond to the needs and values of individuals, and the group.

 This is true whether you're a salesperson dealing with the public, or a leader in an organization.

 Leaders in organizations have traditionally viewed empathy with suspicion, thinking that there is no place for soft emotional skills in the tough world of business.